dhis2/dhis2.github.io/_posts/2020-08-10-cross-origin-cookies.md

 ### In Google Chrome or Chromium-based browsers

-It is possible to disable the default SameSite=Lax behavior in Chrome and Chromium by setting the ["SameSite by default cookies" flag](chrome://flags/#same-site-by-default-cookies) to **Disabled**.
+It is possible to disable the default SameSite=Lax behavior in Chrome and Chromium by setting the "SameSite by default cookies" flag (chrome://flags/#same-site-by-default-cookies) to **Disabled**.
 Note that this disables legitimate security behaviors in your browser, so proceed with caution!
 We recommend that you only disable this flag when actively debugging a DHIS2 application

 ### In Mozilla Firefox